-At our last TransEurope members’ meeting, managers aired their and their boaters’ frustrations at the lack of clarity in terms of entry and exit regulations for boaters crossing the Channel.
+At our recent TransEurope members’ meeting, managers aired their and their boaters’ frustrations at the lack of clarity in terms of entry and exit regulations for boaters crossing the Channel.
 With the Brexit veil now firmly down, and UK boaters inevitably subject to Schengen border control checks upon arriving in the EU, sailing is perhaps not as plain as it was a few of years ago.
 Reciprocally, EU sailors have also struggled to ascertain each of the procedures that need following in order to comply with the necessary UK Border requirements.

 That said, TransEurope members are working hard with authorities to try and facilitate processes as far as possible and help visitors with advice on form completion, etc., when booking a berth and arriving in the marina.